mdundek/yava/SETUP.md

 At the moment, I created two different NLU processing images:

 - __NLU light__: this is a lightweight NLU engine that I based on a NPM module called node-nlp.
 It uses the levenshtein distance algorythms to determine intent classification, which is the best option when you do not have huge amounts of training data.
 It also has a small CPU / memory footprint and is ideal for devices such as the Raspberry Pi.
-Named Entity Resolution (NER) is the more difficult part of NLP, and requires alot of available memory if you wish to do this using Deep Learning based aproaches. node-nlp uses the __enumeration__ based Named Entities configuration, which is not capable of identifying entities that are not part of the training set.
+Named Entity Resolution (NER) is the more difficult part of NLU, and requires alot of available memory if you wish to do this using Deep Learning based aproaches. node-nlp uses the __enumeration__ based Named Entities configuration, which is not capable of identifying entities that are not part of the training set.
-- __NLU Spacy__: This NLP¨engine is similar to the one above, but uses Spacy for Named Entity Resolution.
+- __NLU Spacy__: This NLU¨engine is similar to the one above, but uses Spacy for Named Entity Resolution.
 This will hardly run on a Raspberry Pi 2/3, but it might be a good option for a Raspberry Pi 4 with at least 2GB of memory (to be tested).
 The advantage here is that Spacy, once trained, can recognize entities that did not necessarily apear in your training data, making it a more resilient solution for broader use cases.

-Choose one of the two as your main NLP engine, and configure it.
+Choose one of the two as your main NLU engine, and configure it.

 ### Configure NLU Light<a name="nlulight"></a>